F-l-i-x/TouchOSC/examples/send_keystrokes/ReadMe.md

 is still present in Bridge to provide compatibility with MK1.
 This example shows you how.
 Everything is explained inside the template.

+Note: There is a separate version for Mac that MIGHT work or not.
+Plaese report back here on Github!

 ![send_keystrokes](Keystroke_Button.jpg)

 by Jörn Lengwenings